 Dan Hotels offers 3 hotels in Tel Aviv and one in Herzliya some 20 minutes north of Tel Aviv.
 Each hotel has stunning beachfront locations and offers quality services for a variety of purposes.
 Our hotels give you quick access to an abundance of attractions in Tel Aviv and Herzliya, including museums, entertainment spots, home style and chef’s restaurants, and so much more.
 Dan Hotels in Tel Aviv and Herzliya are great places to stay for business trips, romantic weekends, or family vacations in the heart of Israel.

-About Tel Aviv Hotels
+Tel Aviv Hotels and more

 Tel Aviv business focused hotels

-Tel Aviv tours
+Tel Aviv walking tours

 Tel Aviv’s unique markets

 Dotted around Tel Aviv are flea markets and antiques markets, perfect for bargain hunters.
 More modern markets have also popped up across Tel Aviv, such as the The farmers’ market in Tel Aviv Port, offering an array of regular and organic produce and unusual fresh, baked and home-made style items.
 Levinsky market offers sweet and sour baked good and spices.
 Hatikva has a more intimate atmosphere, especially for home cooking.
 Carmel market remains the city’s major market - bustling, noisy, brash and loud, with fruit and vegetable stalls, spices and clothing booths, and small restaurants tucked into every available nook and cranny.
 Simple cafés snuggle shoulder to shoulder with gourmet stores in Sarona market.
 Culinary variety and freshness is a hallmark of Tel Aviv eateries with their market-fresh produce.